Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Limitations

 Bassett’s biggest tradeoff is commitment.
-Many configurations are custom made-to-order, which limits changes after purchase and makes upfront decisions matter more.
-Pricing is premium across the board, especially once you start customizing.
-Deep, low seating—especially Southpark—can be less comfortable for shorter legs without pillows.
-And like any sleeper, the Z4 adds weight, seams, and mechanism upkeep, so it’s most worth it when you actually use the bed.
+Many configurations are custom made-to-order, which limits changes after purchase and makes measuring, fabric selection, and cushion choice more important upfront.
+Pricing is premium across the lineup, so compare the room fit and sofa dimensions before committing.
+Deep, low seating—especially Southpark—can feel awkward for shorter legs without pillows.
+The Z4 adds weight, seams, and mechanism upkeep, so it is most worthwhile when the sleeper function will be used regularly.

 Bassett Sofa Vs. Alternatives